 Efgartigimod alfa is a human IgG1 antibody fragment engineered for increased affinity to the neonatal Fc Receptor (FcRn).
 Efgartigimod alfa binds to FcRn, resulting in a reduction in the levels of circulating IgG including pathogenic IgG autoantibodies.
-Efgartigimod alfa does not affect the levels of other immunoglobulins (IgA, IgD, IgE or IgM), or those of albumin.
+Efgartigimod alfa does not affect the levels of other immunoglobulins (IgA, IgD, IgE or IgM), and does not reduce those of albumin.

-In a double-blind placebo-controlled study in gMG patients, efgartigimod alfa decreased serum IgG levels and AChR autoantibody levels at the recommended dose and schedule.
+In the ARGX-113-1704 double-blind placebo-controlled study in gMG patients, efgartigimod alfa 10 mg/kg administered once weekly for 4 weeks decreased serum IgG levels and AChR autoantibody (AChRAb) levels.
 Maximum mean percentage decrease in total IgG levels compared to baseline reached 61% one week after the last infusion of the initial treatment cycle and returned to baseline levels 9 weeks after the last infusion.
 Similar effects were also observed for all subtypes of IgG.
-Decrease in AChR autoantibody levels followed a similar time course with maximum mean percentage decrease of 58% one week after the last infusion and return to baseline levels 7 weeks after the last infusion.
+Decrease in AChR-Ab levels followed a similar time course with maximum mean percentage decrease of 58% one week after the last infusion and return to baseline levels 7 weeks after the last infusion.
 Similar changes were observed during the second cycle of the study.

-Based upon patient population PK data analysis the volume of distribution is 13 L.
+Based upon population PK data analysis in healthy subjects and patients the volume of distribution is 18 L.

 Efgartigimod alfa is expected to be degraded by proteolytic enzymes into small peptides and amino acids.

 The terminal half-life is 80 to 120 hours (3 to 5 days).
-Based upon patient population PK data analysis, the clearance is 0.108 L/h.
+Based upon population PK data analysis, the clearance is 0.128 L/h.
 The molecular weight of efgartigimod alfa is approximately 54 kDa, which is at the boundary of molecules that are renally filtered.

 The pharmacokinetics profile of efgartigimod alfa is linear, independent of dose or time, with negligible accumulation.
 The geometric mean accumulation ratio based on observed peak concentrations was 1.12.